 Point spreads will also have moneyline odds attached.
 Just like in a moneyline bet, this number indicates what the payout will be in the case of a win.
 For example, the spread and odds for Team B might be (-22.5, -120).
 This means that Team B is favored to win by more than 22.5 points.
 If you were to make this bet and Team B did win by 23 points or more, and you bet $120 on the game, then you would win $100.
 Simple, right?

 When you’re looking at the betting odds for totals, this is a reflection of the combined score of both teams.
 That means that you are looking at whether the combined score of both sides will go over or under a set number.
 (For that reason, this type of bet is also often called an over / under bet.)
 For example, the sportsbook might set the total at 66 for a college football game.
 This means that they predict that the two teams will score a combined total of 66 points.
 You will then place a wager on whether the actual combined score will be over or under that amount.
 If you think that one or both teams has a particularly strong offense and it will be a high-scoring affair, you would bet over.
 If you think it will be a defensive struggle, ending in very low scores on both or either side, then you would bet under.
 If the final score is something like 44-40, then the combined score would be 84, meaning the game is an over.
-If the final score is something like 33-32, making the combined score 65, then it is an over.
+If the final score is something like 33-32, making the combined score 65, then it is an under.